MicrosoftDocs/sdk-api/sdk-api-src/content/audioengineextensionapo/nf-audioengineextensionapo-iaudioprocessingobjectnotifications2-getaponotificationregistrationinfo2.md

 ## -remarks

 The following example illustrates a typical implementation of **GetAppNotificationRegistrationInfo2**.
-The example checks the value of the *maxApoNotificationTypeSupported* parameter to determine if the notifications it is interested in are supported on the current device and, if so, registers for these notifications.
+The example checks the value of the *maxApoNotificationTypeSupported* parameter to determine if the notifications it is interested in are supported on the version of Windows running on the current device. and, if so, registers for these notifications.

 ```cpp
 STDMETHODIMP SampleApo::GetApoNotificationRegistrationInfo2(